Differential cross sections for ${{^{12}\mathrm{C}(n,\alpha_{0})}}$, ${{^{16}\mathrm{O}(n,\alpha_{0})}}$ and ${{^{16}\mathrm{O}(n,\alpha_{1,2,3})}}$ between ${{E_n}}$ = 7.2 and 10 MeV with an active-target Time Projection Chamber: Differential cross sections

 \section{Differential cross sections}

 Following the conversion from lab to centre of mass angle, the c.o.m. differential cross sections were calculated for the three channels for the different neutron energies.
 As the interaction vertex is hard to determine for decays closely aligned to the beam axis, the angular range for reliable differential cross sections is restricted.
 The covered range for good-track events is therefore limited to 40-160$^{\circ}$ in the centre of mass by this constraint.
 Additionally, as with the $^{12}\mathrm{C}(n,\alpha_0)$ and $^{16}\mathrm{O}(n,\alpha_1)$ reactions which have quite large negative Q-values, the heavy fragment range for decays with a heavy-fragment laboratory angle above 90$^{\circ}$ is very small ($<$ 10 mm) such that these data may not be sufficiently reliable due to track fitting difficulties.
 For each energy, the safe angular range for each decay path was evaluated using the two above constraints for each decay path, neutron energy, and TPC gas pressure.
+The energy error bars plotted throughout the paper correspond to the total width of our incident neutron energy spectrum due to the non-Gaussian beam energy profile.
+The differential cross section errors represent the channel separation statistical uncertainty and Poisson statistics.
+The normalisation uncertainty from the counting statistics of $^{1}$H$(n,p)$ events incorporates a systematic uncertainty that is represented in the full data files accompanying this paper \cite{edata}.

 The \c12 differential cross sections for the full selection of neutron energies are shown in Fig.~\ref{fig:diff12C}.
 A fairly robust data set is that of the time-reversed $^{9}$Be($\alpha,n$) of Geiger and van Der Zwan \cite{Geiger}, originating from the experimental results of van Der Zwan and Obst \cite{VDZ,Obst} where the Legendre coefficients, $A_i$, up to order 8 were determined for a broad range of alpha-particle energies \cite{Geiger2}.
 The trend of the differential cross section with energy from the Geiger work is demonstrated in Fig~\ref{fig:Geiger}.
 The Geiger values, as shown by the red lines in Fig.~\ref{fig:diff12C} have been overlaid with our results where the absolute normalisation was taken by scaling the $A_0$ to be $\sigma_{n,\alpha}/(4\pi)$ from the work of Kuvin \cite{12CnaLANSCE}.\\